 Anton Mischewski remains highly respected for his outstanding contribution to the field of social impact.
 The scope of his work covered applied research, evaluation and social policy.
 This included areas such as microfinance, financial inclusion, housing, ageing, intellectual disability and community health.
 Anton’s legacy lives on through the Centre for Social Impact’s Anton Mischewski Design for Social Innovation Prize—created shortly after his death in 2015.

 In addition to his passion for social justice, innovation and enterprise, Anton was a poet, a yoga teacher, and spent 20 years training in both classical ballet and contemporary dance.
 This award has been created in celebration of his love for art, his remarkable work, and his lifelong dedication to social change.

 “It is with the fullest of hearts and greatest of pride that I announce the Mischewski Award for Excellence in Dance.
 This award will given out annually, in recognition of the passion and commitment shown by an aspiring young dancer.

-I had the honour of working closely with Anton during the final months of his life.
-Subsequently, that experience played an astronomical role in shaping the person I am today.
+I had the honour of working closely with Anton during the final months of his life – an experience that played an astronomical role in shaping the person I am today.

 Anton cared about people and believed in their potential.
 He showed me what it means to walk alongside someone.
 That is to say that he captured—so very beautifully—the essence of VAPA’s core values: trust, integrity, creativity, equality, diversity, inclusivity, emotional intelligence, social justice, wellbeing and community.